Navdeep-Davang/Storage_Victim/README.md

 ## Audit Summary:

-The contract "StorageVictim" has been audited to identify potential security vulnerabilities and best practices adherence.
+The contract "StorageVictim_unsafe.sol" has been audited to identify potential security vulnerabilities and best practices adherence.
 The audit focused on the code's security, reliability, and adherence to industry-standard best practices.
+This contract is rewritten as "StorageVictim_safe.sol", with same logic and removing potential venerabilities.
 The following findings and recommendations were identified during the audit:

 # Uninitialized Struct Pointer: